 Raw cookie dough can make you sick, especially dough that doesn’t use treated flour and pasteurized eggs.
-Studies have shown, untreated raw flour can contain germs like E. coli and unpasteurized raw eggs can contain germs like salmonella.
-It isn’t that either is common, and it isn’t that either is typically deadly to adults, it is simply that uncooked and untreated raw flour and eggs have health risks that can pose serious issues for children, the elderly, and those with other health issues like immune system disorders.
+Studies have shown, untreated raw flour can contain germs like E. coli, and unpasteurized raw eggs can contain germs like salmonella.
+Neither is common, and neither are typically deadly to adults, but uncooked and untreated raw flour and eggs have health risks that can pose serious issues for children, the elderly, and those with other health issues like immune system disorders.

-- Both E. coli and salmonella pose different health risks, each can make a normal healthy adult sick and can be deadly to those with weaker immune systems.
+- E. coli and Salmonella pose different health risks.
+Each can make a normal healthy adult sick and can be deadly to those with weaker immune systems.

 - Store bought cookie dough that uses treated flour and pasteurized eggs is typically less risky than dough that doesn’t.
-Same is generally true for any preserved food that uses treated flour and eggs.
+The same is true for any preserved food that uses treated flour and eggs.

 - Healthy adults who choose to eat raw flour or raw eggs are taking a somewhat reasonable risk.
 Young children, seniors, and those with health issues may want to avoid the risk, as the consequences can be much harsher for this group.

-An event from 2016 involving General Mills triggered a FDA warning about cookie dough:
+An event from 2016 involving General Mills triggered an FDA warning about cookie dough:

 In the above article, the FDA offered these tips for safe food handling to keep you and your family healthy: